Executive & Administration

 UChicago Careers in Health Professions (UCIHP) provides College students with resources and support to develop a customized portfolio of knowledge, skill sets, and experiences required for advanced study or employment in health and medicine.
 As early as their first year, pre-health students are advised on how to assess their strengths, hone their interests, and identify appropriate course work, research, internships, and clinical opportunities.

 As part of Career Advancement, UChicago Careers in Journalism, Arts, and Media (UCIJAM) provides essential pre-professional opportunities and a focus on innovative thinking to help students launch successful careers in these fast-changing fields.

 The UChicago Careers in Law (UCIL) program provides undergraduates and alumni interested in legal careers the knowledge they need to prepare for law school and legal professions.
 Through workshops, presentations, internships, mentoring and one-on-one advising, UCIL seeks to support students and alumni as they decide whether a career in law is a good fit for them.

-Whether they gravitate toward community or international development, education, social service, public policy, or politics, students will find a vast array of opportunities through the UChicago Careers in Public Policy and Service (UCIPPS) program.
-UCIPPS offers one-on-one advising to help prepare students for careers in the government, politics and non-profits.
+Whether they gravitate toward community or international development, education, social service, public policy, or politics, students will find a vast array of opportunities through the Fried Public Policy and Service Program.
+The program offers one-on-one advising to help prepare students for careers in government, politics and non-profits.

 UChicago Careers in Science, Technology, Engineering and Mathematics (UCISTEM) helps students explore, prepare for, and obtain careers or professional school placement in these fields.
 Opportunities for mentorship, alumni networking, and one-on-one advising are readily available.